PlasmoGenEpi/plasmodiumdrugres/README.md

 > [!NOTE]
 > If you are new to Nextflow and nf-core, please refer to [this page](https://nf-co.re/docs/usage/installation) on how to set-up Nextflow.
 Make sure to [test your setup](https://nf-co.re/docs/usage/introduction#how-to-run-a-pipeline) with `-profile test` before running the workflow on actual data.

-The most simple way to run this pipeline is by using a Portable Microhaplotype Object (PMO) file.
-However, to make this as flexible as possible we have included other options which include supplying a PMO with reference sequences separately, and supplying an allele table with panel information supplied as a separate file.
+The most simple way to run this pipeline is by using a [Portable Microhaplotype Object (PMO)](https://plasmogenepi.github.io/PMO_Docs/) file.
+To maximize flexibility, the pipeline also allows users to provide a PMO with reference sequences separately, or to supply an allele table with panel information in a separate file.

-For either option you will first need to create two of the required inputs: [loci of interest](#loci-of-interest) and [loci groups](#loci-groups).
+For either option, you will first need to prepare two required inputs: [loci of interest](#loci-of-interest) and [loci groups](#loci-groups).

 ### Loci of interest